ewang58/ML-Fibre-Regression/README.md

 ### Basic understanding

 The elastic net is also a regularized regression that combines **both L1 and L2**.
-Therefore this method punishes the model when the regression is either overfitting and/or under-fitting.
+Therefore this method penalizes the model when the regression is either overfitting and/or under-fitting.
 An estimation of the elastic net in Lagrangian form can written as below:
 $$
 \hat \beta \equiv argmin(||y-X\beta||^2+\lambda_2||\beta||^2+\lambda_1||\beta||_1)
 $$

 ### Setup

-There is a function we can use in the ``sklearn`` library.
+From the ``sklearn`` library, there is a function that can also be used:

 ```python
 from sklearn.linear_model import ElasticNet